-I finally had the conviction that I needed to get healthy, so I cut out the sugar and the bad carbs.
-I lost 20 lbs and started hiking – mostly because I just hated going to the gym.
+I finally had the conviction that I needed to get healthy, so I quit eating like an eight-year-old.
+I cut out the sugar and the bad carbs and lost 25 lbs.
+I started hiking – mostly because I just hated going to the gym.
 Surprisingly, hiking became therapy for me.
 Now I hike about 400+ miles a year – every year.
-I started rock climbing and CrossFit too.
-As you might expect, my health improved.
-What I didn’t expect was that my mind became sharper and I began connecting with my family, friends and the Almighty at a deeper level.
-Some people have a mid-life crisis when they get to be my age.
-I had a personal renaissance, and I am so thankful for it.
-I think the new life philosophy I’ve adopted is best described by Hunter Thompson when he said,
+I even hiked the JMT and climbed the Cotopaxi Volcano in Ecuador.

-Life should not be a journey to the grave with the intention of arriving safely in a pretty and well-preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
-What a Ride!”
+Life should not be a journey to the grave with the intention of arriving safely in a pretty and well-preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming, “Wow!
+What a ride!

 It is my deepest hope that reading about my journey and adventures will be the spark that ignites your own personal renaissance and gets you out of your comfort zone.
 Most importantly, I pray your life adventures are filled with purpose, deeper relationships, and joy.